-The course targets professionals involved in designing and implementing local, sectoral, national and global strategies for the transition to greener economies and climate change adaptation.
-The course specifically targets: - Government officials operating at the local, provincial and national level; - ILO, UN staff and development practitioners; - Donor organizations who are working or would like to work on climate change adaptation and just transition; - Public investment and employment policy advisors; - Research and education institutions.
+The course is designed for professionals involved in designing and implementing local, sectoral, national and global strategies for the transition to greener economies and climate change adaptation.
+More specifically: - Government officials operating at the local, provincial and national level; - ILO and UN staff and development practitioners; - Donor organizations which are working or would like to work on climate change adaptation and just transition; - Public investment and employment policy advisers; - Research and education institutions.